ash-jc-allen/short-url/README.md

 to all shortened URLs that are created after the config update.

 ##### Tracking Fields
-You can toggle the fields that are tracked for each visitor by changing them in the config.
+You can toggle the default options for each of fields that can be tracked by changing them in the config.
+These options can then be overridden for each short URL at the point of creation, as shown in the [Tracking Visitors](#tracking-visitors) section.

 For example, the snippet below shows how we could record all of the fields apart from the IP address of the visitor: